turbo-sim/thermopt/README.md

-# ThermoCycles
+# ThermoOpt

-ThermoCycles is a python package for the modeling and optimization of thermodynamic cycles.
+``ThermoOpt`` is a python package for the modeling and optimization of thermodynamic cycles.

 ## Quick installation guide (from Git repository)

-This guide will walk you through installing `Turboflow` using `Poetry`, which manages dependencies and virtual environments efficiently.
+This guide will walk you through installing ``Thermopt`` using ``Poetry``, which manages dependencies and virtual environments efficiently.

 ### 1. Install Poetry